TerrellAW/Discord-Chatbot/README.md

  5. Click on the "Add Bot" button.
  6. Click on the "Copy" button next to the "Token" field.
  7. Paste the token into the .env file as the value of the DISCORD_TOKEN environment variable.

+You can find your Discord server's ID by right clicking on the server's name and clicking copy ID.
+You will need developer mode to be on in Discord's settings under App Settings/Advanced.

 You will also need to install LM Studio and create a model.
 You can get LM Studio here: https://lmstudio.ai/